madzadev/cropper/README.md

 ## Features

-- Image upload - supported formats .JPG, .PNG, .SVG and .WEBP.
+- Image upload - supported formats .JPG, .PNG.
-- Presets - Currently there are 30 presets from 12 commonly used platforms
+- Presets - Currently there are 31 presets from 10 commonly used platforms
 - Custom mode - User is allowed to switch to custom resolutions
 - Ratio lock - User can lock any custom aspect ratio
 - Input validation - Informative warning messages for invalid inputs